-If you have or are considering a clean agent system, you probably know the basics: an inert gas or chemical agent suppresses fires in spaces that house delicate equipment or objects, like electronics.
+If you have or are considering a clean agent suppression system, you probably know the basics: an inert gas or chemical agent suppresses fires in spaces that house delicate equipment or objects, like electronics.
 As you might imagine, there’s quite a lot more to building a system that actually functions like it’s supposed to in order to extinguish a fire.

 We study the ins and outs of these systems constantly and train our associates to ensure that they’re ready to install, maintain, and troubleshoot clean agent systems to keep them working effectively.
-As a consumer, however, you need to keep a few things in mind so that you can avoid trouble with a clean agent system.
+As a consumer, however, you need to keep a few things in mind so that you can avoid trouble with a clean agent fire suppression system.

 1. How’s your enclosure?

 Installing a clean agent system isn’t just a matter of bringing in the right devices and a fire suppression agent.
 You need to ensure that you have determined the retention time—that is, how long the gas needs to remain in the enclosure after it discharges.
 Retention time depends on the agent you’re using and on the enclosure that the agent is discharged into.

 In other words, it’s fine to keep your servers in a closet, but doing so affects how your system needs to function.

 “In some cases, the room just isn’t constructed for what it’s being used for, and we can work with that,” said Clean Agent Corporate Instructor Chris White.
 “We use a door fan test to determine the retention time for the system, and match it to the agent.
 If those elements aren’t aligned, you risk a fire reigniting.”

 2. Is your system specifically designed for its use?